dominicjonas/Summit/README.md

 - Compare and track your stats and progress among your followers.
 - Publish and share progress summits reached across all platforms.

-### Implement D3
+### D3
-- A deeper and more comprehensive representation of the data recorded for the Cardio section of the app.
+- Utilize D3 to produce a deeper and more comprehensive representation of the data recorded for the Cardio section of the app.

 ### Focus on Performance and Accessibility
 - App must be fully accessible for all users.